Project Number: ML-12

 A virtual open house is available through a narrated video presentation found HERE.
 (See below for complete open house story boards.)
-We also invite you to share your thoughts about the park and this project through December 18th: take the SURVEY.
+A survey for residents closed December 18th.
+Additional public engagement opportunities will be scheduled for later this winter.
 You can learn more about this project on the City of Golden Valley's Project webpage.

 Virtual Open House Story Boards - November 2020